dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 https://www.rstudio.com/products/rstudio/.

-A step-by-step guide on how to install R and R Studio (with images) can be found in Annex X.
+A step-by-step guide on how to install R and R Studio (with images) can be found in Annex 1.
 If you are not installing R and R studio from scratch, please make sure that your installations are upgraded.
-It is important to use the current version of R software (R-4.1.1 at the time of writing).
-The R version can be easily checked on the text within the ‘R Console’ box at the beginning of a new session (see Figure XX for standalone R and Figure ZZ for R Studio).
+It is important to use a current version of R software (We currently recommend R-4.1.1).
+Although there have been a number of releases since 4.4.1,  we have found that some of the later versions cause the r-scripts to run slower within the toolbox.
+The R version can be easily checked on the text within the ‘R Console’ box at the beginning of a new session (see Figures below for standalone R and  R Studio).

 |image5_orig|